Da Vinci - Coverage Requirements Discovery

 Scenario 4

 Mrs. Abdallah is a 30-year-old female who is struggling with weight issues.
-Dr. Good feels that she’d be a good candidate for a dietary consult, however Mrs. Abdallah isn’t sure whether her plan will cover the service and doesn’t think she can afford it on her current salary.
+Dr. Good feels that she'd be a good candidate for a dietary consult, however Mrs. Abdallah isn't sure whether her plan will cover the service and doesn't think she can afford it on her current salary.
 Before going through the work of writing up a formal referral, Dr. Good opts to check whether a referral would be covered.
 They launch an app within their EHR which auto-populates with information from the current patient.
-They choose “MNT/nutrition counseling” from the list of possible referral services and the app contacts Mrs. Abdallah’s payer’s server.
-The server indicates that, while Mrs. Abdallah does have coverage, MNT/nutrition counseling is not a benefit of her plan.
+They choose "MNT/nutrition counseling" from the list of possible referral services and the app contacts Mrs. Abdallah's payer's CRD server.
+The server indicates that while Mrs. Abdallah does have coverage, MNT/nutrition counseling is not a benefit of her plan.
 Dr. Good informs Mrs. Abdallah of this and they come up with an alternate plan.
 Dr. Good recommends a useful series of online videos and a couple of books Mrs. Abdallah can get from the library.
-He also suggests Mrs. Abdallah shop around a bit when it comes time to renew her coverage for the following year.
+Dr. Good also suggests Mrs. Abdallah shop around a bit for health plans when it comes time to renew her coverage for the following year.

 CRD Workflow